Mundari language: Geographical distribution

 Mundari is spoken in the Khunti, Ranchi, Seraikela Kharsawan and West Singhbhum, East Singhbhum district of Jharkhand, and in the Mayurbhanj, Kendujhar, Sundargarh district of Odisha by at least 1.1 million people.
 Another 500,000, mainly in Odisha and Assam, are recorded in the census as speaking "Munda," potentially another name for Mundari.

+Status

+In 2011, Mundari was recognised as an additional official language of Jharkhand under the Jharkhand Official Language (Amendment) Act, 2011.
+This status allows for the language to be used in administrative and cultural contexts alongside Hindi, the state's primary official language.

 Dialects

-Toshiki Osada (2008:99), citing the Encyclopaedia Mundarica (vol. 1, p.
-6), lists the following dialects of Mundari, which are spoken mostly in Jharkhand state.
+Mundari has the following dialects which are spoken mostly in Jharkhand state: